 To the west (below) is Stanley Peninsula across the other side of Tai Tam Bay, with Lamma Island in the distance.

-The trail now follows the spinal ridge of the Dragon’s Back for about three kilometres, through thick vegetation that’s rarely high enough to provide any shade from the midday sun.
-There’s a few more vantage points, including Wan Cham Shan peak (265m).
+The trail now follows the Dragon’s Back ridge for about three kilometres, through thick vegetation that’s rarely high enough to provide any shade from the midday sun.
+There’s a few more vantage points, including the Wan Cham Shan peak (265m).

 Towards the end of the ridge we get tantalising views of Tai Long Wan village and Big Wave Bay below us at the end of the trail.
 Contrasting with the greenery of the hills are the dense urban developments on Kowloon in the distance.